-- (ii) For zones of diffuse seismicity that do not include the site, the associated potential maximum magnitude should be assumed to occur at the point of the region boundary closest to the site. - (iii) In a zone of diffuse seismicity that includes the site of the nuclear installation, the potential maximum magnitude should be assumed to occur at some identified specific horizontal and vertical distance from the site.
-This distance should be determined based on detailed seismological, geological, and geophysical investigations (both onshore and offshore) with the goal of showing the absence of faulting in the site vicinity or, if faults are present, they are characterized with the direction, extent, history, and/or rate of movements as well as the age of the most recent movement being characterized as older than the established definition for fault capability (see Section 7).
-This investigation covers an area that is typically less than the regional area, up to a maximum of about ten kilometres.
-The actual distance used in the GMPEs will depend on the best estimate of the focal depths and on the physical dimensions of the potential fault ruptures for earthquakes expected to occur in the seismotectonic province. - (iv) Several appropriate GMPEs or, in some cases, simulated ground motions based on fault rupture modelling should be used to determine the ground motion that each of the potential maximum magnitude earthquakes would cause at the site, with account taken of the variability of the ground motion. - (v) Ground motion characteristics should be obtained as result of applying the deterministic approach, by implementing the recommendations provided in para.
-5.4. - 7) Take into account both aleatory and epistemic uncertainties at each step of the deterministic evaluation, to ensure that the conservative procedure described above has covered all involved uncertainties, while avoiding double counting.
-This approach should explicitly assess the adequacy of the treatment of uncertainties with respect to the choices that have been made in the different steps (e.g. the assumption that the maximum magnitude earthquake would be located at the closest location to the site) to get an appropriate confidence level at the end of the process. - 8) Perform the site response analysis. - 9) Elaborate, review, and approve the final report including all necessary deliverables.

-6.19 If both probabilistic and deterministic assessments are performed, the results from both should be compared.
+- (ii) For zones of diffuse seismicity that do not include the site, the associated potential maximum magnitude should be assumed to occur at the point of the region closest to the site. - (iii) In a zone of diffuse seismicity that includes the site of the nuclear installation, the potential maximum magnitude should be assumed to occur at some identified specific horizontal and vertical distance from the site.
+This distance should be determined based on detailed seismological, geological and geophysical investigations (both onshore and offshore) with the goal of showing the absence of faulting in the site vicinity or, if faults are present, ensuring that they are characterized with the direction, extent, history and/or rate of movements as well as the age of the most recent movement being characterized as older than the established definition for fault capability (see Section 7).
+This investigation will generally cover an area that is typically less than the regional area, up to a maximum of about ten kilometres.
+The actual distance used in the GMPEs will depend on the best estimate of the focal depths and on the physical dimensions of the potential fault ruptures for earthquakes expected to occur in the seismotectonic province. - (iv) Several appropriate GMPEs or, in some cases, simulated ground motions based on fault rupture modelling should be used to determine the ground motion that each of the potential maximum magnitude earthquakes would cause at the site, with account taken of the variability of the ground motion. - (v) Ground motion characteristics should be obtained as a result of applying the deterministic approach, by implementing the recommendations provided in para.
+5.3. - 7) Ensuring that both aleatory and epistemic uncertainties are taken into account at each step of the deterministic evaluation, to ensure that the conservative procedure described above has covered all the uncertainties involved, while avoiding double counting.
+This approach should explicitly assess the adequacy of the treatment of uncertainties with respect to the choices that have been made in the different steps (e.g. that the assumption that the potential maximum magnitude earthquake would be located at the closest location to the site) to get an appropriate confidence level at the end of the process. - 8) Performance of the site response analysis. - 9) Elaboration, review and confirmation of the final report, including all necessary deliverables. - 6.18.
+If both probabilistic and deterministic assessments are performed, the results from both should be compared.
 This will enable the deterministic results, including the design basis hazard level, to be calibrated against the probabilistic results, allowing some risk and performance insights to be developed.
 A further calibration exercise should be performed against the de-aggregation analysis to determine the characteristics of the design basis earthquake at the site (see para.
-6.12).
+6.116.116.12).